-CORONAVIRUS NOTIFICATION

-Coronavirus (COVID-19) is a novel (new) virus discovered in Wuhan, China in 2019 that causes a respiratory illness.
+CORONAVIRUS NOTIFICATION: COVID-19 is the disease caused by SARS-CoV-2, the coronavirus that emerged in December 2019.
+The best way to protect yourself is to get vaccinated and boosted when you are eligible, follow testing guidelines, wear a mask, wash your hands and practice physical distancing.
 SAUSD will implement safety practices to prevent the spread of COVID-19 according to local, state, and national agency guidelines.
 These safety practices may include:

 - Symptom screening

+- Increased hand-washing practices

 - Attendance exclusion for medical reasons

 - Face coverings

 - Physical distancing

 - Stable groups

 - Limited movements about campus

-- Hand-washing

-and any additional guidelines released.
+- Limited visitors on campus

+Additional mitigation strategies may be implemented based upon guidelines released.
 SAUSD may modify safety practices as necessary according to updates and modifications to agency guidelines.